azamsharp/azamsharp.github.io/_posts/2012-12-23-pragmatic-unit-testing.md

 ## Not all tests are created equal

 Consider a scenario that you are writing an application for a bank.
-One of the business rules might be to charge overdraft fees in case of insufficient funds.
+One of the business rules is to charge overdraft fees in case of insufficient funds.
 Banks generate [billions of dollars income by just fees](https://www.depositaccounts.com/blog/banks-income-fees.html) alone.
 As a developer, you must write good quality tests to make sure that overdraft fee calculation works as expected.

 In the same bank app, you may have features like rendering templates for emails or logging certain interactions.
 These features are important but may not produce the same return on investment as compared to charging overdraft fees.
 This means if the email template is not in the correct format then the banks are not going to loose millions of dollars and you will not receive a call in the middle of the night.
 If the logging is meant for developers then in most cases you don't even need to write tests for it.
 It is just an implementation detail.